 If your furnace runs normally without short cycling, you need to replace the thermostat.
-GEM’s licensed technicians are well equipped to replace your system’s thermostat.
+GEM’s licensed technicians are well-equipped to replace your heating system’s thermostat.
 Book an appointment today to get your furnace back on track.

-Call GEM today, and a technician will take a look and see if a new blower motor is what you need.
+Call GEM today, and a furnace repair technician will take a look and see if a new blower motor is what you need.

 The flue pipe is a component of your heating system that works to ventilate unwanted exhaust and combustion byproducts out of your home.
 It is thanks to this pipe that accidental fires do not start by way of your furnace.
 To do so, when there is a problem with the flue pipe (such as blockage), the flue limit switch will shut down the furnace.

 Before calling a technician, you can check to see if this is the issue causing your furnace to short cycle.
 Here’s how to check for a clogged/restricted flue: